Fledgling (Butler novel): Television adaptation

 In July 2021, HBO gave production a pilot order to a television adaptation of the novel.
 Issa Rae and J.J.
 Abrams were to be executive producers of the project.
+The adaptation is being written by Sonya Winton-Odamtten and Jonathan I. Kidd, who were also involved with Lovecraft Country.
+The pilot is being developed by Warner Bros.
+Television, with Rae’s production company HOORAE and Abrams’ Bad Robot also producing.
+Co-executive producers include Rachel Rusch Rich and Sara Rastogi.